 Boosts Morale and Fosters Motivation

-The motivational impact of performance reviews stems from a profound acknowledgment of an employee's role and satisfaction in their job.
+The motivational impact of performance appraisals stems from a profound acknowledgment of an employee's role and satisfaction in their job.
 This sense of belonging and recognition fuels team spirit, employee retention, and a positive work environment, proving that appraisals are instrumental in creating a fulfilling workplace.

 Spotlights and Nurtures High Performance